Ckevin99/Teamproject/readme.md

 1. Extract zip folder to have access to the program.
 2. Find program application and click on it to start the game.
-3. Once game starts, the chooce the option you want to follow.
+3. Once game starts, then chooce the option you want to follow.

 Instructions for using the software:

 1. Main menu will open, press start to begin, or press other options to see what they do.
-2. There will be a dropdown on the top left, select the option you want.
+2. You will see a breakdancing character in the middle of the screen.
+There will be buttons on the top left, select the option you want.
+3. Quit will take you back to the main menu.
-3. The goal selection will open the goal tab and you can add/complete/view goals from this tab.
+4. The goal selection will open the goal tab and you can add/complete/view goals from this tab.
+5. The store selection will open the store, which will use your points to buy (give permission to buy) "real" life items.

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

 * Unity was our development environment.
-* If you want to access the scripts, we will attach them.
+* We will try to attach C# scripts for viewing.
-* Everything should be inside the scripts or the unity program.
+* Everything should be inside the scripts and/or the Unity program.

 ## Inspiration and Important Sites